Please apply at the link below:

 The Town of Westover Hills is taking applications for Police Officer.

 The Town of Westover Hills is a tranquil suburb of west Fort Worth.
 The Town has a low crime rate and low call volume.
 The Police Department is a recognized Best Practice Agency with the Texas Police Chiefs Association.
 In addition, the Police Department is recognized as a first responding agency for police and medical services.
-The department’s philosophy is rooted in community policing, providing professional and medical services.
-The Westover Hills Police Department is looking for individuals who value community policing, problem solving and have a strong desire to help people.
+The department’s philosophy is rooted in community policing, providing professional police and medical services.
+The Westover Hills Police Department is looking for individuals who value community policing, problem solving and a strong desire to help people.

 Under the supervision of the Police Sergeant, performs law enforcement and general police services for the Town of Westover Hills.

 - Responds to calls for police service within the Town of Westover Hills to include, but not limited to: